Sparse and Low-Rank Matrix Decomposition for Automatic Target Detection in Hyperspectral Imagery: Introduction

-With the rich information afforded by the high spectral dimensionality, hyperspectral imagery has found many applications in various fields such as agriculture \cite{Patel2001, Datt2003}, mineralogy \cite{Lehmann2001}, military \cite{manolakis2002detection, Stein02, 4939406}, and in particular, target detection \cite{Shaw02, manolakis2003hyperspectral, Manolakis14, Manolakis09, manolakis2002detection, Frontera13, Frontera14}.
-Usually, the detection is built using a binary hypothesis test that chooses between the following competing null and alternative hypothesis: target absent ($H_0$), that is, the test pixel $\mathbf{x}$ consists only of background; and target present ($H_1$) where $\mathbf{x}$ may be either fully or partially occupied by the target material. \\ We can regard each test pixel $\mathbf{x}$ as being made up of $\mathbf{x} = \alpha \mathbf{t}$ + $(1-\alpha) \mathbf{b}$, where $0 \leq \alpha \leq 1$ designates the target fill-fraction, $\mathbf{t}$ is the spectrum of the target, and $\mathbf{b}$ the spectrum of the background.
-In case when $\alpha = 1$, the pixel $\mathbf{x}$ is fully occupied by the target material and is usually referred as full or resolved target pixel.
-When $0<\alpha<1$, the pixel $\mathbf{x}$ is partially occupied by the target material, and is usually referred as subpixel or unresolved target .
+With the rich information afforded by the high spectral dimensionality, hyperspectral imagery has found many applications in various fields, such as agriculture \cite{Patel2001, Datt2003}, mineralogy \cite{Lehmann2001}, military \cite{manolakis2002detection, Stein02, 4939406}, and, in particular, target detection \cite{Shaw02, manolakis2003hyperspectral, Manolakis14, Manolakis09, manolakis2002detection, 7739987, 7165577, 8069001}.
+Usually, the detection is built using a binary hypothesis test that chooses between the following competing null and alternative hypothesis: target absent ($H_0$), that is, the test pixel $\mathbf{x}$ consists only of background, and target present ($H_1$), where $\mathbf{x}$ may be either fully or partially occupied by the target material.
+It is well known that the signal model for hyperspectral test pixels is fundamentally different from the additive model used in radar and communications applications \cite{Manolakis09, manolakis_lockwood_cooley_2016}.
+We can regard each test pixel $\mathbf{x}$ as being made up of $\mathbf{x} = \alpha \, \mathbf{t}$ + $(1-\alpha) \, \mathbf{b}$, where $0 \leq \alpha \leq 1$ designates the target fill-fraction, $\mathbf{t}$ is the spectrum of the target, and $\mathbf{b}$ is the spectrum of the background.
+When $\alpha = 1$, the pixel $\mathbf{x}$ is fully occupied by the target material and is usually referred to as the full or resolved target pixel.
+When $0<\alpha<1$, the pixel $\mathbf{x}$ is partially occupied by the target material and is usually referred to as the subpixel or unresolved target.